-As you chart a visit in PCC EHR, you can use the “Bill” feature to edit an electronic encounter form, adjust procedures and diagnoses, and make the encounter ready for billing.
+After you chart a visit in PCC EHR, click “Bill” to review and adjust billing diagnoses and procedures, review and adjust linking, and make the encounter ready for billing.

-Read the procedure below to learn how to make a visit ready for billing, how to review what was billed, and more.
+Read the procedure below to learn how to prepare a visit for billing, how to review what was billed, and more.

 These steps are typically performed by the clinician, though other staff may perform some steps.

-Watch Video Examples: Watch Billing in PCC EHR to learn how to fill out the electronic encounter form and make charges ready for billing.
+Watch Video Examples: Watch Billing in PCC EHR to learn how to prepare an encounter for billing.
 For an overview of the Post Charges billing workflow, watch Post Charges in PCC EHR.
 You can also watch phone consultation and telemedicine demos.

 One User: To prevent over-writing each other’s work, only one PCC EHR user may open a particular visit’s Bill screen at a time.

-Review all the diagnoses that came from the chart.
+In the Bill window, review all the diagnoses that came from either the Diagnoses component or an order.
 For each diagnosis, you will see an associated billing code (ICD-10).

-Enter Diagnoses on the Chart Note: If you missed a diagnosis, you should close the encounter form and add the diagnosis to the chart note.
+Enter Diagnoses on the Chart Note: If you missed a diagnosis, you should close the Bill window and add it to the chart note.
 PCC EHR adds all charted diagnoses to the electronic encounter form.
-You can enter new diagnoses on the EEF for specific billing situations, but those items will not become part of the patient’s medical record unless noted on the chart note.
+You can enter new diagnoses in the Bill window for specific billing situations, but those items will not become part of the patient’s medical record unless noted on the chart note.

-No Billing Code?: If a diagnosis does not have a mapped billing diagnosis, you can select it on this screen:
+No Billing Code?: If a diagnosis from the chart does not have a mapped, ICD-10 billing diagnosis, you can select it on this screen:

-Or, you can simply forward the SNOMED description for your billing staff to process.
+Or, you can simply forward the SNOMED description for your billing staff to adjust later.

-Review Procedures and Select a Visit Code, Supplies, and Other Items
+Review and Adjust Procedures (and Select a Visit Code, Supplies, and Other Items)

-Next, select any additional procedures needed for billing purposes.
-For example, you should usually select a visit code, such as an OV, phone consult, or similar code for the encounter.
+Next, review and adjust the billable procedures that came from the chart note.
+Select any additional procedures needed for billing purposes.
+For example, you can select a visit billing code, such as an E&M code, phone consult, or similar code for the encounter.

-Why Did Certain Procedures Appear?: Your office’s encounter form configuration determines which procedures appear when you order each lab or other procedure, along with what additional optional items will appear because of those orders.
-You can edit your encounter form settings using the Billing Configuration tool.
+Why Did PCC EHR Select Certain Procedures Automatically?: Your office’s billing configuration determines which procedures appear when you order each lab or other procedure, along with what additional optional items will appear because of those orders.

-Are the Labs Complete?: Procedure codes for your orders will appear on the electronic encounter form as soon as they are ordered.
+Are the Labs Complete?: Procedure codes for your orders will appear in the Bill window as soon as they are ordered.
 Your staff may have not yet completed the labs, immunizations, or medical procedures.
 Review the chart note, the Visit Tasks queue, or the appointment’s Edit Orders window to check the status of orders.

-Well Child Code: The encounter form can automatically display the age-appropriate Well exam code, as shown in the screenshot above, or you may see a list of well visit CPT codes.
+Well Child Code: The encounter form can automatically display your practice’s age-appropriate well visit code, as shown in the screenshot above, or you may see a list of well visit billing codes.

-Customizable: Your electronic encounter form is customizable.
+Customizable: The Bill window, also called the electronic encounter form, is customizable.
 You can add your most common procedures to save time.
 Learn more by reading Configure Billing in PCC EHR or contact PCC Support for assistance.

 Optional: Add Unusual Items